The null-geodesic flow near horizons: Introduction

 Since the language of b-geometry is not yet pervasive in the general relativity literature, we now give a self-contained discussion of the implications of Theorem \ref{theo:bdynamics} in more traditional notation, for the special case of stationary spacetimes.
 In particular, under additional global dynamical assumptions, there are nontrivial consequences for the study of quasinormal modes --- see Theorem \ref{theo:vasy} below.
 The relationship between stationary spacetimes and b-geometry is discussed in Section \ref{subsect:relation}.

 By a stationary spacetime we mean a Lorentzian manifold $\mathcal{M}$ which admits a complete Killing vector field $T$ transverse to a spacelike hypersurface $\mathcal{X}$, such that each integral curve of $T$ intersects $\mathcal{X}$ exactly once.
-For the remainder of the introduction assume that $\mathcal{X}$ is compact, possibly with boundary (in which case $T$ is assumed to be tangent to $\partial\mathcal{X}$).
+For the remainder of the introduction assume that $\mathcal{X}$ is compact, possibly with boundary.
 Translating $\mathcal{X}$ along the integral curves of $T$ for time $t$ induces a diffeomorphism between $\mathcal{M}$ and $\RR_t \times \mathcal{X}$.

 For a stationary spacetime, the wave operator $\Box$ commutes with $T$.
 Therefore the composition

 descends to a well defined differential operator on $\mathcal{X}$.
 Implicit in this statement is the identification of functions on $\mathcal{X}$ with those on $\mathcal{M}$ which are invariant under $T$.
 When $\mathcal{M}$ is the domain of outer communcations of a black hole spacetime, the complex poles of $\widehat{\Box}(\sigma)^{-1}$ (with certain outgoing boundary conditions at the horizons) are usually referred to as quasinormal frequencies, otherwise known as scattering poles or resonances.
 No attempt is made to give an overview of the vast physical and mathematical literature in this subject --- instead, the reader is referred to the reviews \cite{berti2009quasinormal,konoplya:2011,nollert1999quasinormal,zworski2016mathematical}, as well as \cite{zworski:resonances}.